Skip to main content

 15T / 15U - Aviation Mechanics (Army)

 Helicopter mechanics with UH-60 and CH-47 experience.
 Translates to A&P mechanic roles at airlines, MROs, and helicopter operators.
-FAA A&P certificate may require additional testing.
+Learn about FAA A&P certification requirements ↗

 A&P License Needed